-Vision 2050
+Vision 2050 .
+2

-Welcome to the City of Mississauga
+e City of Mississauga

-Profile of the City of Mississauga
+City of Mississauga

-Council Structure
+cture

-Services Delivered
+ivered

-Awards and Accomplishments
+Accomplishments

 Vision 2050

 The City Planning Framework diagram shows direct and indirect links from the Business Plan and Budget to other planning efforts within the City and stakeholder input.